psampaz/slice/README.md

 - If the PR introduces a new operation, then:
     - implement functions for all applicable types
     - include one testable example at the end of the test file
-    - update the table on the Operations section
+    - update the table in the Operations section
-    - add one example int he Examples section
+    - add one example in the Examples section
     - use a separate file for each operation
-    - Use the type after the name of the function: use MinInt32  instead of Int32Min
+    - use the type after the name of the function: use MinInt32  instead of Int32Min

 # Test